droundy/deft/papers/histogram/sad-referee-response.md

 The second referee was far more positive on the value of our work, but did suggest several places where the paper could be made more clear.
-**The referee clearly acknowledges SAMC and that our method is SAD converges faster than SAMC.
+**The referee clearly acknowledges SAMC and that our method SAD converges significantly faster than SAMC.
 The referee also notes that the paper makes an important contribution.**

 **----------------------------------------------------------------------------**